adrianblakey/slot-car-ecom/README.md

 For the firmware:

-    add_target(REMORA AT32F421 DEAD_TIME=66 COMP_MAP=123 ANALOG_MIN=400 ANALOG_MAX=1818 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 DUTY_DRAG=70 IO_AUX)
+    add_target(REMORA AT32F421 DEAD_TIME=66 COMP_MAP=123 ANALOG_MIN=400 ANALOG_MAX=1818 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 DUTY_DRAG=70 IO_AUX)  # rev0
+    add_target(REMORA AT32F421 DEAD_TIME=66 COMP_MAP=123 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 IO_AUX ANALOG_MIN=200 ANALOG_MAX=2218) # rev10

 The boot loader only differs from the ESCape32 distributed bootloader for the Artery by the addition of "FAST_EXIT" and "IO_AUX".

 The firmware build is more complex, there's an explanation below which describes the parameters, and Arseny has promised a more complete write up about the build parameters that'll appear in the [ESCape32 WiKi.](https://githib.comneoxic/ESCape32/wiki).

-The REMORA binary has values that we found to work well for our prototype testing.
-It changes the duty cycle ramping and pwm frequencies from the default values, and lowers the duty drag 70% - from its default of 75%.
+The REMORA-rev0 binary is built from yet to be checked in sources for ESCape32 Rev 10, it has values that we found to work well for our prototype testing.
+It changes the duty cycle ramping between ~2.2v and 10v and pwm frequencies from the default values, and lowers the duty drag 70% - from its default of 75%.
 The timing default is suitable for all but high K<sub>v</sub> motors (see below).

+The REMORA-rev10 binary is built from yet to be checked in sources for ESCape32 Rev 10, it has default values and no ramping with a minimum analog voltage of ~1.1v to ~12.2v.
+We have been using this for our prototype testing.
+To use this you'll probably need to attach a WiFi dongle to eCom and set some specific values to suit your precise needs.

-As long as the firmware has not been compiled with the "ANALOG" option (it hasn't) - the board and ESCape32 can be configured either by connecting a computer serial interface, or a WiFi "dongle" to the signal pins.
+The firmware has not been compiled with the "ANALOG" option so that the board and ESCape32 can be configured either by connecting a computer serial interface, or a WiFi "dongle" to the signal pins.

 There is a complete explanation about how to connect a computer and use the [command line interface (CLI) on the ESCape32 WiKi.](https://github.com/neoxic/ESCape32/wiki/WiFiLink)